niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 Train yourself to use ideas learnt from related fields.
 For instance if you learnt a formalism in AI, ask if that can be used for an NLP problem.
 Use what opportunities you have within the course structure to communicate your ideas in the language of the field.
 These skills can help distinguish yourself and help you make impactful contributions.

-### 3. Make a plan. ###

-I have come to believe that for almost anything of importance having a plan helps, at least in the placebo sense.
-Make a plan for what it is that you want to accomplish.
-Identify skills and learning outcomes you want (look at Forget grades for some ideas) and pick courses that will help you get there.
-You may want to deepen your foundations, broaden your skills, land a job in the top companies, or prepare for a future PhD.
-Whatever the objective that led you to choose graduate studies in the first place, take some time to reflect on them.
-Incorporate what you have learnt since arriving here to adjust your goals.

-### 4. Go slow. ###
+### 3. Go slow. ###

 Spend four semesters here rather than three.
 You may not be able afford the extra semester.
 Your current financial circumstances and short term outlook may make it painful to take an additional semester.
 If you took a long term view, an extra semester you invest in now can get you a better start for your career and costs do amortize over time.

 With three semesters you don't get the flexibility to choose courses you like and end up having to take too many courses.
 Even if you are interested in all four courses you take in a semester, it is difficult to spend time on all four. _Not saying this is impossible, just hard._ One question I often hear is &quot;What is the course structure?&quot; which is polite-speak for &quot;How much work is this course?&quot;.
 This is an important question to ask but this comes about mostly because students want to be out in three semesters.
 The registration requirements for international students (12 credits per semester for the first year) also adds to this problem.

 Some students are interested in a PhD but are unsure if they can succeed.
 If you are one of these students, definitely consider staying longer.
 Ask around for research opportunities.
 Work out a plan for research (could be a Thesis option, or an independent study) and pick topics that you can hedge.
 That is if you decide later that PhD is not for you, your thesis topic should be such that industries interviewing you should view your work favorably and see value in it.

+### 4. Make a plan. ###

+Make a plan for what it is that you want to accomplish.
+I have come to believe that for almost anything of importance having a plan helps, at least in the placebo sense.
+Take some time to reflect on why you want a Master's degree.
+Identify some specific goals you want to accomplish.
+You may want to deepen your foundations, broaden your skills, build expertise in a specific area, or prepare for a future PhD.
+Incorporate what you have learnt since arriving here to adjust your goals.
+Pick courses that will help you accomplish your goals.

 ### 5. Talk to faculty, and senior MS/PhD students about your plan. ###